 Hiking the Norfolk Coast Path

-Walking the Norfolk Coast Path you head eastwards from the Victorian resort of Hunstanton, through an Area of Outstanding Natural Beauty (AONB) to Cromer, a bustling port built around Norfolk’s crab fishing industry.
+Walking the Norfolk Coast Path you head eastwards from the Victorian resort of Hunstanton, through an Area of Outstanding Natural Beauty (AONB) via Cromer, a bustling port built around Norfolk’s crab fishing industry and finishing at Hopton-on-Sea.

 Norfolk's coastline is famous for its remoteness and rugged beauty, the area is also well known for its grass-topped dunes, long sandy beaches, clay cliffs and reed beds which provide the thatch for the picturesque cottages seen in many parts of England.